The Right Combination (Joe Albany album)

-The Right Combination is the debut album by American jazz pianist Joe Albany featuring saxophonist Warne Marsh which was recorded in 1957 for the Riverside label.
+The Right Combination is the debut album by American jazz pianist Joe Albany featuring saxophonist Warne Marsh, recorded in 1957 for the Riverside label.

 Reception

-The Allmusic review states: "From the historical standpoint, this release is essential".
+The AllMusic review states: "From the historical standpoint, this release is essential".
 The Penguin Guide to Jazz described it as "a jam at engineer Ralph Garretson's home, but for all its technical failings it does reveal a remarkable stylist".